-But anyway, asking you this question, they follow various intentions:
+But anyway, asking this question, the scholarship committee members follow several goals:

-- To see if you are able to assess yourself, your strengths, weaknesses and who you are
+- To see if you are able to assess your strengths, weaknesses, and clearly formulate who you are

-- To check your trustworthiness, to compare what you say and what your former teachers would say
+- To check your trustworthiness, to compare what you say with the words of your former teachers

-- To see how you talk about your former teachers, if you mention them in a positive way or oppositely in a negative one
+- To see how you talk about your teachers, if you mention them in a positive way, or oppositely, if you look for negatives.

-After all, there is not too much to think about at this point.
+At the end of the day there is not much to think about at this point.
 They will for sure say good things about you, or at least you should believe they would.
-Therefor, focus on positive skills and abilities, such as responsibility, persistence, enthusiasm, motivation, attention to detail and other in your answer.
+Therefor, focus on positive skills and abilities, such as responsibility, persistence, enthusiasm, motivation, attention to detail, and others.
 The people from scholarship committee may, as well as not, contact your former teacher to verify the information.
 But it is you who they meet in person, so if you make a good impression they’ll trust your words.

-My teachers would describe me as a responsible student interested in after school activities, who actively contributes to the student life.
+My teachers would describe me as a responsible student interested in after school activities, who actively contributed to the student life.

-They would say I was a good student with a clear vision of life, especially skilled in mathematical subjects.
+They would say I was a good student with a clear vision of life, especially skilled in mathematics.

-Well, i really liked my teachers as well as assistant principals.
+Well, I really liked my teachers as well as assistant principals.
 I believe it was mutual.
-They would most likely say I was a good and passionate student, always did homework, never late to school, always creative and looking for ways of improvement on his weaknesses.
+They would most likely say I was a good and passionate student, always did my homework, never late to school, always creative, looking for improvement on their weaknesses.

 They would say I was popular in the class, trying to help the others, actively taking part in lessons and paying attention, representing school on different events and competitions.